-Get the most out of your cardio without losing that hard-earned muscle.
+Get the most out of your cardio without losing that hard-earned muscle by trying this great form of cardio that is efficient and will really work to provide great benefits.

 Cardio can be one of the more draining parts of your workout.
 After a big lift, the last thing you want to do is have to hop on the treadmill and stare at the same thing for an hour.
 But we suffer through it because we know our overall health is important to maintain and our desire to look lean can find ways of convincing us to power through.
 But there is another way to have those benefits of cardio work for you without putting in hours and hours into a forced routine.
 High-intensity interval training (HIIT) is one way to look leaner, get fit faster, and save time in the gym.

-Seen as a way to burn fat effectively, high-intensity interval training has been beneficial for those looking to improve aerobic and anaerobic endurance, so its reputation has drifted away from bodybuilders or those seeking to put on muscle.
-But HIIT can be used for staying as lean as possible while also adding on muscle and the benefits of this form of training go far beyond simply endurance-focused athletes.
+Seen as a way to burn fat effectively, high-intensity interval training has been beneficial for those looking to improve aerobic and anaerobic endurance, so its reputation has drifted away from bodybuilders or those seeking to put on body muscle or those who enjoy a low intensity workout.
+But HIIT can be used for staying as lean as possible while also adding on muscle and the benefits of this form of training go far beyond simply endurance-focused athletes and those who want a HIIT workout at least once per week.

 What is High-Intensity Interval Training?

 High-intensity interval training is a form of cardio workout where fast-paced intervals are alternated with recovery-style intervals to keep you working harder, but not longer.
 During the maximum effort portions, you should be working at 90% or over, but it’s important to not be under 90%.
-The recovery-type intervals should be at least 55-60% of your maximum effort to keep your body moving and to not allow the momentum of the workout to die out.
+The recovery-type intervals should be at least 55-60% of your maximum effort to keep your body moving and to not allow the momentum of the workout to die out from a HIIT workout.

 HIIT is appealing to many gym-goers because it allows you to work at maximum capacity and see big gains without struggling to stay afloat on an elliptical.
 The short duration of a high-intensity interval workouts is a big draw for those looking for a time-efficient exercise plan (1).
 Certain HIIT exercises include sprinting, biking, or jump roping and should involve short bursts to rapidly increase your heart and keep you working at a high level.
 While both HIIT and moderate continuous training can improve fitness and aid in your overall growth, HIIT has been shown to be not only time-efficient, but also more enjoyable (2).

-For those of us looking to shed unwanted fat but keep on our lean muscle, high-intensity interval training can seriously benefit our fat loss goals.
+For those of us looking to shed unwanted body fat but keep on our lean muscle, high-intensity interval training can seriously benefit our fat loss goals.
 While losing fat can be difficult, the key is calories.
-You need to consume less calories than you take in in order to start the process of losing that unwanted fat.
-HIIT allows you to burn calories more quickly during the physical workout (3) allowing for more burn in a shorter amount of time.
-For many, the amount of calories burned was the same, if not more, when compared to longer distance cardio.
+You need to consume less calories than you take in in order to start the process of losing that unwanted body fat.
+HIIT allows you to burn calories more quickly during the physical workout (3) allowing for more calories burned in a shorter amount of time as opposed to a low intensity workout and a low heart rate.
+For many, the amount of calories burned was the same, if not more, when compared to longer distance cardio or a low intensity workout with a lower heart rate multiple times per week.

-A working metabolism can be key in fat loss and HIIT can increase your metabolic rate for a substantial amount of time after the workout is completed (4), offering the ability for more burn even after you’ve stopped.
-What HIIT can really do for you is turn to your fat stores for energy instead of carbs, thus targeting that unwanted fat to burn to keep you going strong.
-HIIT for those looking to see gains while bodybuilding can ensure less time in the gym with increased chance of fat loss while also sneaking fat from your fat stores for energy to keep you functioning and alert during the workout without the worry of running low on fuel.
+A working metabolism can be key in fat loss and calories burned and HIIT can increase your metabolic rate for a substantial amount of time after the workout is completed (4), offering the ability for more burn even after you’ve stopped.
+What HIIT can really do for you is turn to your fat stores for energy instead of carbs, thus targeting that unwanted body fat to burn to keep you going strong.

 *Images courtesy of Envato